← Back to 史記

 祿 祿

-On the renzi day, and he dispatched Chariot Cavalry General Bo Zhao to welcome the Empress Dowager from Dai.
+On the renzi day, he dispatched Chariot Cavalry General Bo Zhao to welcome the empress dowager from Dai.
 The emperor said: 'Lü Chan appointed himself Chancellor and Lü Lu as Supreme General.
 They arbitrarily forged orders to dispatch General Guan Ying with troops to attack Qi, intending to replace the Liu clan.
 Ying stayed at Xingyang and did not attack, joining with the feudal lords in plotting to execute the Lü clan.
 Lü Chan intended to do evil, and so Chancellor Chen Ping and Grand Marshal Zhou Bo plotted to seize Lü Chan and the others' army.
-Marquis Zhu Xu Liu Zhang was the first to capture Lü Chan and the others.
-The Grand Marshal personally led Marquis Xiangping Tong, holding the imperial tally and edict, into the northern Army.
+Liu Zhang, Marquis of Zhuxu, had been the first to seize Lu Chan and his party.
+The grand marshal personally led Marquis Xiangping Tong, holding the imperial tally and edict, into the Northern Army.
 Court Guests Receptionist Liu Jie in person seized the seal of King Zhao Lü Lu.
-Grand Marshal Bo was additionally enfeoffed with ten thousand households and granted five thousand jin of gold.
-Chancellor Chen Ping and General Guan Ying each received fiefs of three thousand households and two thousand jin of gold.
+Grand Marshal Zhou Bo was awarded ten thousand additional households and five thousand jin of gold.
+Chancellor Chen Ping and General Guan Ying each received a fief of three thousand households and two thousand jin of gold.
 Marquis Zhu Xu Liu Zhang, and Marquis Xiangping Tong, and Marquis Dong Mou Liu Xingju each received fiefs of two thousand households and one thousand jin of gold.
 Court Guests Receptionist Jie was enfeoffed as Marquis of Yangxin and granted one thousand jin of gold.'

 7